Kongesque/flow-free-solver/README.md

 ## Solver Method 2: SAT Solver Approach

 This approach frames Flow Free as a Constraint Satisfaction Problem (CSP) and translates game requirements into logical formulas suitable for SAT solvers, such as the Z3 solver in Python.
 The SAT solver leverages constraints to ensure all puzzle requirements are met.
-Here’s how the constraints are structured:
+Here's how the constraints are structured:

 - **Single-Color Cell Requirement**: Each cell on the grid must contain only one color, ensuring there are no overlaps.
 This is expressed as: